Zeugwerk/zkbuild-action/README.md

 This [GitHub Action](https://github.com/features/actions) can be used to build and unittest PLCs that are contained in a Visual Studio Solution file (.sln) of your repository with a Zeugwerk CI/CD server.
 Use with an action such as [publish-unit-test-result-action](https://github.com/EnricoMi/publish-unit-test-result-action) to publish the results of the unittests to GitHub.

 [Register](mailto:info@zeugwerk.at) to use this action for public repositories, this will allow you to run this action 30 times per month.
-[Contact us](mailto:info@zeugwerk.at) to retrieve a subscription if you need more builds per month or use Zeugwerk Doc for private repositories either on GitHub or any CI/CD server hosted in the cloud or on-premise or need support.
+[Contact us](mailto:info@zeugwerk.at) to retrieve a subscription if you need more builds per month or use zkbuild for private repositories (also on other platforms than GitHub) or need support.